dikortis/LetsTalkETC/Episodes/Episode_15.md

 **Dr.Duncan Coutts:**
-I mean I I think functional programming has becoming more and more and more mainstream you can see it in the new languages that are around and the functional stuff that's being
+I mean I think functional programming has becoming more and more mainstream you can see it in the new languages that are around and the functional stuff that's being